Application of the UK Code

-- Expanded Senior Independent Director role: The Board has increased the responsibilities of the Senior Independent Director to assume joint responsibility, with the Chairman and Chief Executive, for setting the Board agenda, agreeing action points and signing off the minutes of meetings.
+- Expanded Senior Independent Director role: The Board has increased the responsibilities of the Senior Independent Director to assume joint responsibility, with the Chairman and Chief Executive, for setting the Board agenda, agreeing action points and the minutes of the meetings.

-The Board is of the view that Michael Ashton and Ronald Goode remain independent because:
+The Board is of the view that Dr Ronald Goode remains independent because:

-- Their character and the manner in which they perform their roles clearly demonstrate independent thought and judgement.
+- His character and the manner in which he performs his role clearly demonstrate independent thought and judgement.

-- They ask difficult and challenging questions of management and request additional information when they feel it is required.
+- He continues to ask difficult and challenging questions of management and request additional information when required.

 - None of the Independent Directors receives additional remuneration apart from Directors’ fees, and they do not participate in the Group’s share plans or pension schemes.

-- There are no conflicts of interest between any Independent Non-Executive Director and management or the controlling shareholder.
-The Independent Directors do not serve as directors of any subsidiary companies or affiliates of the Group.
+- There are no conflicts of interest between any Independent Non-Executive Directors and management or significant shareholders.

-The Board does not view Ali Al-Husry as an Independent Director due to the length of his association with the Company, because he was an executive with Hikma prior to listing and because of his involvement with Darhold Limited, Hikma’s largest shareholder.
+The Board does not view Ali Al-Husry as an Independent Director due to the length of his association with the Company, being an executive with Hikma prior to listing and his involvement with Darhold Limited, Hikma’s largest shareholder.
 However, he continues to bring to the Board broad corporate financial experience and a detailed knowledge of the MENA region, which is an important and specialist part of the Group’s business.

-The Board does not view Jochen Gann as an Independent Director because his appointment was made as part of the shareholder agreement with Boehringer Ingelheim, a major shareholder and his primary employer.
-However, Jochen brings significant M&A and corporate finance experience with a particular focus on the pharmaceutical sector.
+The Board does not view Dr Jochen Gann as an Independent Director as his appointment was part of the shareholder agreement with Boehringer Ingelheim, a major shareholder and his primary employer.
+However, Jochen brings significant M&A and corporate finance experience, with a particular focus on the pharmaceutical sector.